-Get an astronaut's-eye-view of Earth's surface as it changes minute to minute, by the hour, through the seasons, and over the years without leaving the ground!
+Get an astronaut’s-eye-view of Earth’s surface—without leaving the ground—as it changes minute to minute, by the hour, through the seasons, and over the years!

-Talk with our friendly facilitators about these subjects as well as the variety of available datasets about the land, ocean, atmosphere, and more.
-At the Science On a Sphere, visitors of all ages can begin to unpack complex environmental processes.
-These include climate change, plate tectonics, and natural hazards—all of which affect everyone.
+The variety of available datasets about the land, ocean, atmosphere, and more help visitors of all ages understand complex environmental processes.
+These include climate change, plate tectonics, and natural hazards, all of which can affect everyone.

-The Science On a Sphere was developed by researchers at the National Oceanic and Atmospheric Administration (NOAA).
-Explore Science On a Sphere at the Hall, and visit sos.noaa.gov for more information.
+Explore Science On a Sphere at the The Lawrence, and visit sos.noaa.gov for more information.

 Admission + $4